daljitdokal/raspberry-pi-ubuntu-server-k3s-awx-ansible-automated-setup/post-install/README.md

 Master and nodes must have passwordless SSH access

 # Post install
-First create a new directory based on the `sample` directory within the `inventory` directory:
+Create a new directory based on the `sample` directory within the `inventory` directory:

 ```bash
 cp -R inventory/sample inventory/geeky-server-build
 ```

-Second, edit `inventory/geeky-server-build/hosts.ini` to match the system information gathered above.
+Edit `inventory/geeky-server-build/hosts.ini` to match the system information gathered above.
 For example:

 ```bash
 [master]